 To begin with, looking into the eyes of the other person while saying “thank you” should help because as you might know, "eyes don't lie."
 Besides, looking into the eyes of another person in Germany is a sign of respect and honesty, so make eye contact whenever you say "thank you."

-Now, if you feel that a simple "danke sehr" does not express your feelings, you have the following options to use:
+Now, if you feel that a simple "danke sehr" does not express your feelings, you have many other options to use.
+Just like English speakers have their different ways to show gratitude, Germans have theirs:

 Thank you very much